 - Eighty classroom hours of instruction

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 6500 real LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 7,500 total)

 - Access to the best LSAT preparation methods and techniques in the world